kssechkar/code_examples/README.md

-# These are my code examples.
-Each branch represent a small project with a brief description and code
+# This is a notebook from a Machine Learning mini-course, containing a model for recognizing faces